atiquinnn/FHS-Zapisky/Old Norse Literature/Old Norse Literature.md

 - Heroic petry epics
 - Only comprehensive sources of the pagan mythology
 - Titles:
-	- Voeluspá - The seeress's Prophecy
+	- Völuspá - The seeress's Prophecy
 	- Hávamál - Sayings of the High One (Ódin)
-	- Vafthrúdhnismál - Vafthrudnir's Sayings
+	- Vafþrúðnismál - Vafthrudnir's Sayings
-	- Grímnismál - Gromms Sayings
+	- Grímnismál - Grimms Sayings
 - 10 in total
 - Prophecies could be invented in the 13th century due to christinisation but some claim they could be actual old pagan prophecies -- Thats why different approaches are important so you can make up your mind
 - Lot of contention on how accurate the Edda is